segin-GH/TDD-4-Embedded/README.md

 #### Tests are FIRST
-in _Agile in a Flash_ Tim Ottinger and Jeff langer tells is five critical attributes of unit tests Tests need to be First to be most effective.
+in _Agile in a Flash_ Tim Ottinger and Jeff langer tells five critical attributes of unit tests Tests need to be First to be most effective.

 - **F**  ---   Fast: Tests are fast, so fast that developers run them with every small change without waits that break the flow.
 -  **I**  ---  Isolated: Tests are isolated.
 One test does not set up the next test.
 Tests also isolate the failures